Qualifying Events for the SHI Benefits Plan

 For students who applied for Medicaid prior to their first SHI Select/Waive deadline of the year:

 We recognize students with pending Medicaid applications may select the SHI Benefits Plan while awaiting Medicaid notification.
-If a student is retroactively approved for Medicaid coverage and can document that they applied for Medicaid before the Select/Waive deadline of their initial coverage period of the academic year (for example, if the student initially meets insurance requirement eligibility in Autumn 2022 semester, they must document they applied for Medicaid before the Autumn Select/Waive deadline of 8/16/22), they can submit a Coverage Status Change request to retroactively change their selection to a waiver, per the following:
+If a student is retroactively approved for Medicaid coverage and can document that they applied for Medicaid before the Select/Waive deadline of their initial coverage period of the academic year (for example, if the student initially meets insurance requirement eligibility in autumn 2023 semester, they must document they applied for Medicaid before the autumn Select/Waive deadline of 8/15/23), they can submit a Qualifying Event request to retroactively change their selection to a waiver, per the following:

 1) Students must submit the following to SHI within 31 days of when they received Medicaid notification: